CSTVT: The Echo & The Light LP and Snack Town (2010)

-By January 2010, the band had parted ways with Big Scary Monsters Recording Company and opted to fully re-record The Echo & The Light, adding in the process two new songs: "Six Parts Summer" and "Model Trains".
+By January 2010, the band had parted ways with Big Scary Monsters Recording Company and opted to fully re-record The Echo & The Light, adding in the process two new songs ("Six Parts Summer" and "Model Trains").
 The band cited that it had been unhappy with the mix of the original version of The Echo & The Light, and returned to Comatose Studio in February 2010 to re-record the songs with producer Dennis Pleckham, upgrading the release from an EP into an album.

-In April 2010, Castevet was signed to North Carolina-based record label Tiny Engines, announcing the release of the album version of The Echo & The Light on 12-inch vinyl and digitally for June 29, 2010.
+In April 2010, Castevet was signed to North Carolina–based record label Tiny Engines, announcing the release of the album version of The Echo & The Light on 12-inch vinyl and digitally for June 29, 2010.
 The album was, however, delayed until August 17, 2010.
 Japanese record label Stiff Slack, which had originally planned to release the six-song EP version, ended up releasing a compact disc edition of the eight-song album version on July 20, 2010.
 Tiny Engines later repressed the 12-inch vinyl in December 2011.

 In May 2010, Castevet was signed to Massachusetts-based record label Topshelf Records.
 The label announced that it would release a split 7-inch vinyl between Castevet and Into It.
-Over It., as part of its Twelve Towns Series.
+Over It. as part of its Twelve Towns Series.
 The split, titled Snack Town, included two new Castevet songs ("Chilsen" and "(Get) Bucktown") recorded at the end of May 2010 at Drasik Studios with producer Mark Michalik, and was released on vinyl on July 28, 2010, and digitally on August 14, 2010.
-Castevet embarked on its second tour: six dates spanning from June 29 to July 4, 2010, with Into It.
-Over It.
+Castevet embarked on its second tour: six dates with Into It.
+Over It. spanning from June 29 to July 4, 2010.